rackerlabs/design-system/_component_design/application-navigation.md

 ---
-title: Navigation
+title: Application navigation
 parent: null
 layout: component
 category: Components
-usage: Teaser Text
-preview-image: components/preview-images/navigation.svg
+preview-image: layout/preview-images/navigation.svg
 resource: true
 ---

-Navigation establishes a user's location within an application and shows the path forward to accomplish a goal.
+Application navigation establishes a user's location within an application and shows the path forward to accomplish a goal.
 Consistent navigation patterns increase user confidence and efficiency.
 You can combine global navigation (using the eyebrow), application navigation (using side or top navigation), and breadcrumbs.

 {% include toc.html %}